-To investigate whether the transition of dominantly fluvial energy to dominantly tidal energy is indeed the hotspot of sedimentation and tidal marsh formation, we combine a vegetation model with the morphological estuary model built in Delft3D by Braat et al. (2017), which includes cohesive sediment.
-Tidal marsh modelling is based on the recently developed riparian vegetation model by Oorschot et al. (2015).
-This model takes the vegetation cycle into account, which includes colonisation, growth and mortality due to flooding, uprooting, scour and high flow velocity.
-The processes of settlement, growth and mortality are similar for riparian and tidal marsh vegetation and the process of flow retardation due to flow obstruction remains a function of stem height, width and density.
-So, with a different parameterisation for plant growth, dimensions and mortality, we were able to realistically represent marsh vegetation with this model.
-We modelled the combined effects of mud and vegetation to investigate feedback mechanisms between these two and compare the model results with measurements in nine real estuaries.

-The model consists of two interacting codes: the hydromorphological modelling package Delft3D version 4.01.00 and our MATLAB-based vegetation module.
+To investigate whether the transition of dominantly fluvial energy to dominantly tidal energy is indeed the hotspot of sedimentation and tidal marsh formation, we combine a vegetation model with the morphological estuary model built in Delft3D by Braat et al. (2017) that includes cohesive sediment.
+Tidal marsh modelling is based on the recently developed riparian vegeta-

+- 5 tion model by Oorschot et al. (2015).
+This model takes the vegetation cycle into account, which includes colonization, growth, and mortality due to flooding, uprooting, scour, and high flow velocity.
+The processes of settlement, growth, and mortality are similar for riparian and tidal marsh vegetation and the process of flow retardation due to flow obstruction remains a function of stem height, width, and density.
+So, with a different parametrization for plant growth, dimensions, and mortality we were able to realistically represent marsh vegetation with this model.
+We modelled the combined effects of mud and vegetation to - 10 investigate feedback mechanisms between these two and compare the model results with measurements in nine real estuaries.
+The model consists of two interacting codes: the hydromorphological modelling package Delft3D version 4.01.00 and our Matlab-based vegetation module.
 The coupling is fast and the vegetation module slows down the model marginally, mainly due to file input and output.
-However, the need to compute at a very high temporal resolution leads to model runtimes for up to 2 months to simulate 100 years of development.
-To investigate the combined effects of mud and vegetation, an existing model schematisation was used that is loosely based on the Dyfi estuary in Wales (Braat et al., 2017).
-The large computation times of the interacting codes
+However, the need to compute at a very high temporal resolution leads to model runtimes for up to two months to simulate 100 years development.
+To investigate the combined effects of mud and vegetation, an existing model - 15 schematisation was used that is loosely based on the Dyfi estuary in Wales (Braat et al., 2017).
+The large computation times of the interacting codes necessitated our model start from their well-developed morphology after 1000 years.
+To isolate the effect of vegetation in the simplest possible settings, we ignore salinity, waves, and tidal components other than M2.

-Table 3.
-Parameteris sation o f life e-stage-specif fic chara cteristics of S partina angli ica.
-Juice O II O , budge opeen 0 L N p 0000000

-Parameter Spartina anglica

-Unit Ls 1 Ls2 Ls3 Reference

-Numbers of years in life stage year 1 10 9

-Number of stems stems m -2 13 000 1500 600 Nehring and Adsersen (2006)

-Area fraction (0-1) 0.05 0.5 0.8

-Drag coefficient 1 1 1 cylindrical stems

-Desiccation threshold days 360 360 360 no desiccation assumed

-Desiccation slope 1 1 1 no desiccation assumed

-Flooding threshold days 20 40 40

-Flooding slope 0.75 0.75 0.75

-Flow velocity threshold ${ m ms^{-1}}$ 0.5 1 1

-Flow velocity slope - 0.75 0.75 0.75

-Table 4.
-Channel area, vegetation area and estuary length derived from polygons digitised in Google Earth, accessed October 2017.
-The mixed-energy zone gives the approximate distance of the mixed-energy zone as a fraction of the distance from the estuary mouth.

-Name Location Date aerial photography Channel area (km 2) Vegetation area (km 2) Estuary length (km) Mixed-energy zone Columbia River USA 31/12/2006 397.6 196.6 84.7 0.74 Dyfi estuary UK 6/1/2009 11.9 6.7 11.9 0.63 Glaslyn estuary UK 1/12/2006 9.9 4.2 11.3 0.56 Conwy estuary UK 6/1/2009 5.3 3.1 16.0 0.78 Teign estuary UK 1/12/2011 3.1 0.5 7.6 0.79 Gannel estuary UK 12/31/2001 0.3 0.3 3.5 0.58 Clwyd estuary UK 31/12/2006 0.3 0.6 4.7 0.74 Rodds Bay, Queensland Australia 1/12/2006 10.1 6.5 10.2 0.86 Whitehaven beach Australia 1/12/2011 2.3 3.4 6.8 0.80 necessitated that our model start from the well-developed morphology after 1000 years.
-To isolate the effect of vegetation in the simplest possible settings, we ignore salinity, waves and tidal components other than M2.
 The tidal marsh vegetation is represented by the settling, growth and mortality traits of Spartina anglica and the hydraulic resistance as a function of stem dimensions and density as detailed later.
-Although Spartina anglica is not the only pioneer species in these systems (e.g. Salicornia), the vegetation modelling here is simplified, given the large spatiotemporal scales and first application of a vegetation model.
+Although Spartina anglica is not the only pioneer species in these - 20 systems (e.g. Salicornia), the vegetation modelling here is simplified, given the large spatiotemporal scales and first application of a vegetation model.
 In our runs, the vegetation traits based on the commonly occurring Spartina anglica are to be seen as a generic tidal marsh plant species.